How To Tell If a Job Will Be a Good Fit For You

 2. What questions can you ask them to determine fit?

-There are some questions that you don’t want to ask until you’ve got the job offer in hand, like benefit or discussing salary, but here are some examples of questions you can ask to help you determine whether you are the right fit:
+Here are some examples of questions you can ask to help you determine whether you are the right fit:

 In the next year, what are the biggest challenges that I would be taking on as the new hire?